Bruno of Cologne: Inscription in the Roman calendar

-Saint Bruno has long been regarded the patron saint of Calabria and one of the patron saints of Germany.
+Saint Bruno has long been regarded as the patron saint of Calabria and one of the patron saints of Germany.

-A writer as well as founder of his order, Saint Bruno composed commentaries on the Psalms and on the Epistles of Paul the Apostle.
-Two letters of his also remain, his profession of faith, and a short elegy on contempt for the world which shows that he cultivated poetry.
-St Bruno's Commentaries reveal that he knew a little Hebrew and Greek; he was familiar with the Church Fathers, especially Augustine of Hippo and Ambrose.
-"His style," said Dom Rivet, "is concise, clear, nervous and simple, and his Latin as good as could be expected of that century: it would be difficult to find a composition of this kind at once more solid and more luminous, more concise and more clear."
+A writer as well as founder of his order, Bruno composed commentaries on the Psalms and on the Epistles of Paul the Apostle.
+Two letters of his also remain, his profession of faith, and a short elegy on contempt for the world, which shows that he cultivated poetry.
+Bruno's Commentaries reveal that he knew a little Hebrew and Greek; he was familiar with the Church Fathers, especially Augustine of Hippo and Ambrose.
+"His style", said Dom Rivet, "is concise, clear, nervous and simple, and his Latin as good as could be expected of that century: it would be difficult to find a composition of this kind at once more solid and more luminous, more concise and more clear."